southworks/aws-cdi-samples/samples/html-motion-graphics-overlay/README.md

 ```
 ---
 ### HLS Streaming
-In addition to the playback and storage functions, the EXECUTE script can configure the pipeline to enable streaming the composition output.
+In addition to the playback and storage functions, the script can configure the pipeline to enable streaming the composition output.
 To do this, set the **-mode** parameter to `stream` and the **-output** parameter  to the location where the HLS segments should be written.
 For example:
 ```
 EXECUTE tears_of_steel_720p.mov -overlay https://threejs.org/examples/#webgl_morphtargets_horse -overlay_viewport_origin 500 55 -overlay_window_size 1366 768 -overlay_viewport_size 800 600 -overlay_frame_rate 24 -overlay_scale_factor 0.75 -overlay_chroma_color #F0F0F0 -mode stream -output "hls\cdi-sample.m3u8"
 ```